-The audit submission window for prospective primary EDE Entities and prospective phase change EDE Entities interested in implementing EDE or changing phases during Year 4 of EDE is from April 1, 2021 to July 1, 2021 at 3:00 AM ET.
+The audit submission window for prospective primary EDE Entities and prospective phase change EDE Entities interested in implementing EDE or changing phases during Year 6 of EDE is from April 1, 2023 to July 1, 2023 at 3:00 AM ET.
 As detailed further in Section X.C, Audit Submission Completeness Review, CMS will conduct completeness reviews on all prospective primary EDE Entity and prospective phase change EDE Entity audits submitted within the applicable submission window; however, the Entity's opportunities to correct completeness deficiencies depends, in part, on when it submits its audit in the audit submission window.
 CMS will not review audits until the submission window begins.
-There is no guarantee that every prospective primary EDE Entity or prospective phase change EDE Entity that submits a complete audit within the submission window will receive approval prior to the PY 2022 OEP or during the 2021 calendar year.
+There is no guarantee that every prospective primary EDE Entity or prospective phase change EDE Entity that submits a complete audit within the submission window will receive approval prior to the PY 2024 OEP or during the 2023 calendar year.
 CMS strongly encourages EDE Entities to submit complete audits as early as possible within the audit submission window.
 Please review Section X.B, Audit Submission, for more detailed information on completeness reviews during the audit submission window.
-To aid in expediting the approval process, an upstream EDE Entity6 should work with its primary EDE Entity to notify CMS of the proposed arrangement and submit the operational and oversight documentation to CMS for review.
-Based on the documentation provided to CMS, CMS will determine if any additional audit requirements must be met prior to the upstream EDE Entity receiving approval.
+To aid in expediting the approval process, an upstream EDE Entity7 should work with its primary EDE Entity to notify CMS of the proposed arrangement and submit the operational and oversight documentation to CMS for review.
+8 Based on the documentation provided to CMS, CMS will determine if any additional audit requirements must be met prior to the upstream EDE Entity receiving approval.
 This approval will only occur with or after the primary EDE Entity's approval.

 Developing and auditing an EDE environment may take considerable effort and time (e.g., it may take up to or more than a year).
 Once an Entity submits a complete audit, the approval process typically involves multiple resubmissions on behalf of the Entity.
-Resubmissions may stem from compliance findings in the audit submission and resubmissions, and issues and findings in the EDE environment and eligibility application.
+The need for resubmissions may stem from compliance findings in the audit submission and resubmissions, and issues and findings in the EDE environment and eligibility application.
 The number of resubmissions and back-and-forth communication also depends on how thoroughly and quickly Entities address issues and findings.
-Therefore, the EDE approval process typically takes many months after an audit submission has been deemed complete, and may take up to a year depending on the selected end-state phase, the quality of the build of the EDE environment, the quality of the audit and documentation submitted to CMS, and the quality and timeliness of resubmissions.
-Based on CMS's experience with prior audits, prospective EDE Entities that submit complete audits later in the audit submission window (i.e., mid-to-late May through June), depending on the quality of
+Therefore, the EDE approval process typically takes many months after an audit submission has been deemed complete, and may take up to a year or more depending on the selected end-state phase, the quality of the build of the EDE environment, the quality of the audit and documentation submitted to CMS, and the quality and timeliness of resubmissions.
+Based on CMS's experience with prior audits, prospective EDE Entities that submit complete audits later in the audit submission window (i.e., mid-to-late May through June), depending on the quality of the submission and phase (among other factors), have a lower probability of being approved to go live before the OEP.
+No prospective EDE Entity will be approved unless and until the Entity meets all program requirements.
+CMS will not review audits-neither new submissions nor submissions deemed incomplete by CMS that are resubmitted and accompanied by additional documentation to remedy the initial finding of incompleteness-received after July 1, 2023 (at 3:00 AM ET).
+CMS will release future guidance about the next annual audit submission window.